 In 2023, PennDOT advanced engineering for this project with Highway Safety Improvement funding.
 The proposed project included a partial Road Diet on Haverford Road from Landover/County Line Road to Karakung Drive.
-As of March 2025 and in consultation with the Township's Engineer, the Township is evaluating the proposal by PennDOT and other alternatives aimed at increasing the safety of all users along the Corridor.
-Efforts to increase the pedestrian and cyclist emphasis along this corridor need to be accompanied by traffic calming strategies.
+As of March 2025 and in consultation with the Township's Engineer, the Township is evaluating the proposal by PennDOT and other alternatives aimed at increasing the safety of all users along Haverford Road.
+Efforts to increase the pedestrian and cyclist emphasis along this roadway need to be accompanied by traffic calming strategies.

-The existing commercial areas of the Haverford Road Corridor beginning at the busway near Hathaway Lane and extending to Wynnewood Road has potential for mixed-use development.
+The existing commercial areas of the Haverford Road Commercial Corridor beginning at Ardmore Junction and extending to Wynnewood Road has potential for mixed-use development.
 Located between two M-Line stations of Ardmore Junction and Wynnewood Road, development that is best served by and supports the nearby transit are beneficial.
 A major policy question is whether the existing commercially developed areas are suitable to add new housing.
 There could be conflicts between some of the current intensive commercial uses and new housing.
 Careful study of this potential is required before finalizing any policy decisions.
+It is not the policy of this plan to expressly or by implication call for new or more intense commercial uses along Haverford Road north of Ardmore Junction and seeks to preserve the low intensity office/ business character that currently exist.

-This corridor presents a unique opportunity with its high speed, frequent service, redevelopment potential, and availability of services.
+This commercial corridor presents a unique opportunity with its high speed, frequent service, redevelopment potential, and availability of services.
 This corridor - with proper study, good design principles, traffic management, intentional development, and thoughtful growth - could become a center of economic activity and community life.